agoda-com/testresults-collector/README.md

 ### What is it?

-An npm package that publishes test results object from testResultsProcessor(eg. jest, playwright) to an HTTP endpoint
+An npm package that publishes test results object from testResultsProcessor(eg. jest) to an HTTP endpoint

 ## Objective